spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-client-schildichat-web.md

 SchildiChat Web is a feature-rich messenger for Matrix based on Element Web with some extras and tweaks.
 It can be installed alongside or instead of Element Web.

+💡 **Note**: the latest version of SchildiChat Web is also available on the web, hosted by 3rd parties.
+If you trust giving your credentials to the following 3rd party Single Page Application, you can consider using it from there:

+- [app.schildi.chat](https://app.schildi.chat/), hosted by the [SchildiChat](https://schildi.chat/) developers

 **WARNING**: SchildiChat Web is based on Element Web, but its releases are lagging behind.
 As an example (from 2024-02-26), SchildiChat Web is 22 releases behind (it being based on Element Web `v1.11.36`, while Element Web is now on `v1.11.58`).
 Element Web frequently suffers from security issues, so running something based on an ancient Element Web release is **dangerous**.
 Use SchildiChat Web at your own risk!

 ## Adjusting the playbook configuration